Biomedical Nutrition Physiology

 Compulsory Assignments and Attendance

-Attendance at seminar/courses, approved essay and poster.
+Attendance at seminars and some of the colloquia, approved essay and poster presentation.

 Forms of Assessment